 Creating good spending habits is a very valuable skill for anyone.
 Did you have good habits before you left home?
 If not, what kind of difference would it have made in your life?
 Here are a few powerful concepts that can make a huge difference in the way your teens manage their money:

-6. Show them how to set goals and save for the items they really want – this will help prevent your teends from blowing money on items that are discarded a short time later.
+3. Help them set goals and save for the items they really want – this will help prevent your teends from blowing money on items that are discarded a short time later.
 Self control has been shown to be the major trait in children which predicts financial success in adults.
 It is more influential than IQ, school grades or socio-economic status.
 The “GISS” (Give*Invest*Save*Spend) method of managing money is a simple, powerful way for people of any age to manage their money and build their way to personal and financial success.
 Saving is a fabulous way to enhance your self-control, so if your teen doesn't have a savings account now, encourage them to go and open one.

-4. Create a Spending Plan (way more fun than a “budget”) - This provides your teen the opportunity to look at their income and expenses and begin to learn how to manage their cash flow (another essential financial skill they should learn before they leave home.)
+4. Create a Spending Plan (way more fun than a “budget”) - this provides your teen the opportunity to look at their income and expenses and begin to learn how to manage their cash flow (another essential financial skill they should learn before they leave home.)
 This should be incorporated into their GISS method of managing their money so they are able to save for important items and not spend all their income.
 Personal finance software is a big help with money management too.

 5. File and track it – one way to become more responsible with money is to understand where it’s going and if you’re happy with your decisions.
 Encourage your child to keep their receipts in a file so they can return an item if needed.
 The simple exercise of keeping their receipts and writing down what they spend will give them an opportunity to reflect on their decision, and how they feel about it.
 This is a major step in learning how to make good decisions in the future.
 Personal finance software is fun and effective for watching your progress.